AJIBS/chingu-fcc-speedrun-challenge/frontend/calculator/README.md

 * User Story: I can clear the input field with a clear button.

 * User Story: I can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output.

+## Result
+You can view the live version of my calculator on: http://codepen.io/ajibs/full/peNzvo/

 ## Notes